Why Marvel’s Phase 4 Movies Might Surprise Fans

 1. Marvel won’t reveal the Phase 4 movie titles until after Infinity War, and there’s a reason for that

 Marvel has never been shy about laying down a roadmap deep into the distant future.
 So why is the entirety of Phase 4 still largely a secret?
-The simple reason: Because knowing what’s coming would give away too much about Avengers: Infinity War.
+For a while, the reason was simple: Because knowing what’s coming would give away too much about Avengers: Infinity War.
 Speaking to the Toronto Sun, Marvel head honcho Kevin Feige had this to say on the matter: “Where we go after Avengers; what those 2020 films are, we’re pretty sure what those are going to be … but if I tell you that, we’re getting into spoilers.”

 Next: These major characters are on their way out.